-In accordance with the statutory purpose article, Zürcher Kantonalbank contributes to solving economic and social challenges in the Canton of Zurich and supports an environmentally sustainable development.
+In accordance with the statutory purpose article, ZKB contributes to solving economic, social and ecological challenges in the Canton of Zurich and supports an environmentally sustainable development.
 It pursues a business policy based on continuity and satisfies investment and financing needs.
 In doing so, it takes particular account of the interests of small and medium-sized enterprises, employees, agriculture and public bodies.
-In addition, Zürcher Kantonalbank promotes home ownership and low-cost housing construction (§ 2 of the Cantonal Bank Act).
+In addition, ZKB promotes home ownership and low-cost housing construction (§ 2 of the Cantonal Bank Act) as well as the achievement of greenhouse gas neutrality.